thaisrochaBR/projGenAIEducation/README.md

-# 🌍 Global Student Perspectives on Learning with Generative Artificial Intelligence in Higher Education: A Cross-Cultural Study
+# 🌍 Global Student Perspectives on Learning with Generative Artificial Intelligence in Higher Education

 <p align="center">
   <img src="images/image_researchers_GenAI.png" width="900">
 </p>

-### 🎓 Perspectivas Globais dos Estudantes sobre a Aprendizagem com Inteligência Artificial Generativa no Ensino Superior: Um Estudo Intercultural
+This project presents interactive visualizations of the global collaboration network of researchers and universities participating in the study.
 ---

 # 📌 Project Overview